 - Magic Kiss: Kisses Toby to transfer power into him so he can rule the Labyrinth.

 - Making a Splash: Most of her magic is water-themed.

 - Meaningful Name: "Mizu" is Japanese for "water".

-- Offing the Offspring
+- Offing the Offspring: She kills Drumlin.

-- Tarot Motifs/Red Baron: Queen of Cups.
+- Tarot Motifs: Queen of Cups.

 - Woman Scorned: Mizumi loved Jareth, but was rejected by him.
 She later created an ablation named Moppet to replace Sarah, but she rejected Jareth's forceful love.

 One of Mizumi's daughters.
 Moulin is a gloomy Book Worm who says little.
 She is accompanied by a Personal Raincloud named Nimbus, which can manipulate water.
 When it is revealed that she is an ablation, representing Mizumi's regret, Moulin turns against her mother to aid Moppet.

 Mizumi's other daughter.
 Drumlin is a Fat Girl with a more upbeat attitude than her gloomy sister Moulin.
 She can absorb the water her sister creates via Elemental Absorption, but gets larger everytime she does so, making her Blessed with Suck.
 She is really an ablation, symbolising Mizumi's joy.
 She is absorbed by her mother.

 - Offing the Offspring: Drumlin is absorbed by Mizumi.